 Storing your leather bag

-Store your leather bag in a cool, dry environment, away from dust, dirt, moisture and away from heat.
-Make sure that your leather bag is stored away from direct sunlight to prevent the color from fading.
+Store your leather bag in a cool, dry environment, away from dust, dirt, moisture, and away from heat.
+Make sure that your leather bag is stored away from direct sunlight to prevent color from fading.
 Keep leather away from extreme heat as it could dry out the natural oils.

 Don't leave your leather bag (especially patent leather bags) in contact with other kinds of leather or with plastic and nylon bags.
 Their color could be absorbed by your leather bag causing permanent stains).

 Taking care of your bag

 Leather is a natural material, and some irregularities in the grain, natural marks, or variations are normal and typical of natural leather.
 It is to be expected that small imperfections could be visible on the surface of your leather bag.

 Remember, leather products should not be cleaned with water or solvents.
 There are various types and grades of leathers, and some require a bit more maintenance than others.
 Household chemicals should never be used to clean leather, and any liquids that contain alcohol should be avoided.

 Nourish your leather bag ever so often with neutral color cream (shoe cream or leather conditioner) to help maintain the bag's natural oils.
 Leather conditioners contain fats and oils that help lubricate leather.
 Look for a product that will penetrate the leather, but beware of any that include petroleum or mineral oils.
 Such products may damage your leather bag over a period of time.
 Always make sure to read the instructions stated on the product's label.
 Some neutral color leather conditioners should not be used on the lighter color leather.

 Before applying anything to your leather bag, be certain to test it out for effect and possible color distortion on an area that is not very visible.
 Once you are absolutely sure that the leather care product is acceptable to use, apply it to your bag.
 With a slightly dampened cloth, remove the cleaning product from the areas with stitches.